jimicidal/MSP-scripts/duo-accounts-api-reporting/Readme.md

 # Duo Accounts API Reporting
-This PowerShell script generates a UI to view child accounts in your MSP tenant.
-Selecting a child organization allows you to view information you would otherwise have to log into the web UI to find.

-It's pretty bare-bones, but it works.
-I'm working on converting it to a proper C# app.
+This PowerShell script generates useful reports about the child organizations in your Duo MSP tenant.
+It requires an Admin API and an Accounts API to be configured at the parent MSP account level.
+It works well, but is still a work in progress - so important things like avoiding hard-coded credentials are not observed here.

+The script creates a folder structure in your output path of clientName > "Duo Security" > logYear > logMonth (e.g., d:\reports\Widgets-R-Us\Duo Security\2023\December).
+It massages the data received from Duo, generates some stylized HTML, then uses MSEdge.exe to print to PDF.
+Use your company's logo to make the reports production-ready.

-I've not included it here for obvious reasons, but you will need to provide your Duo Accounts API details for this to work.
-Specifically, set these three variables to their appropriate values:
+I've not included it here for obvious reasons, but you will need to provide your Duo Accounts API and Admin API details for this to work.
+More to come as I'm also working on making this into a proper c# app.
-- $Duo_host
-- $Duo_skey
-- $Duo_ikey